Back to: Design Patterns in C# With Real-Time Examples

 Step1: Creating the Subject Interface

-Create a class file with the name ISubject.cs and copy and paste the following code into it.
+Create a class file named ISubject.cs and copy and paste the following code.
 The Subject knows its Observers and provides an interface for adding or removing any number of Observer objects.
 Here, we have created the following interface with three methods, i.e., RegisterObserver, RemoveObserver, and NotifyObservers.

 namespace ObserverDesignPattern { // The Subject Interface public interface ISubject { // Register an observer to the subject. void RegisterObserver(IObserver observer); // Remove or unregister an observer from the subject. void RemoveObserver(IObserver observer); // Notify all registered observers when the state of the subject is changed. void NotifyObservers(); } }